 Hunting for bargains in one of Europe’s most expensive cities can feel like an uphill task but shopping in Oslo doesn’t mean you have to dip into your pocket.
 It’s a good idea to stay away from expensive tourist traps like the vendors at Karl Johans gate.
 There are several markets in Oslo where you can get some great bargains; as is the case with any market, the early bird catches the best deals, so go before it gets too crowded.
 If you want some budget eats, Oslo has some great street food options which you won’t have to splurge on.

 Vestkanttorvet Flea Market

-One of the oldest flea markets in the city, Vestkanttorvet is tucked away in a small unassuming park in the upscale neighbourhood of Frogner.
-Every Saturday vendors gather here to sell all kinds of clothes, books, odds and ends including kitchenware with Arne Clausen’s famous ‘Lotus’ pattern on them.
+One of the oldest flea markets in the city, Vestkanttorvet is tucked away in a small unassuming park in the upscale neighborhood of Frogner.
+Every Saturday vendors gather here to sell all kinds of clothes, books, odds, and ends including kitchenware with Arne Clausen’s famous ‘Lotus’ pattern on them.
 You’ll also find great deals on high-end clothing brands.
 Don’t forget to try out the waffles here; topped with sour cream, jam or brunost, these waffles are a must-have.

 Located in the heart of Grünerlokka, this lively market attracts a hip crowd and is a bargain-shoppers paradise.
 You’ll find all kinds of antiques and vintage wares, utensils, second-hand clothes and everything from old vinyl records to cameras and unique furniture.
 If you want to make an outing of it, you’ll find a bunch of restaurants and cafes around so you can grab a bite to eat or a cup of Joe.